 Build your brand on a shoestring

 I cannot think of one life coach in my coaching graduating class (of about 30 students) who is still running the same business 5 and 10 years later, coaches evolve and grow and so does their business and their brand.
 I’m confidently guessing that 9/10 of the people in my class are not even in the coaching business any more.

 When you are just getting your feet wet in your coaching business, keep it simple and inexpensive.
 A website and a social media account or two is most important .
 Here are some tips on how to do that:

 Create a website for free

-Get a business card for free
+Get a business card without breaking the bank

 When you are starting out it pays to be frugal.
 People really don’t care about your card anyway.
 They are either interested in you or they are not – your card is not going to make a difference.
-Think of your first business card as an easy way to give out your contact information.
+Think of your first business card as an easy way to give out your contact information

 Design a seamless client management system